T-Flet/Graph-State-Machine/README.rst

 Note on Necessity & Sufficiency
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-Use of necessity and sufficiency edge attributes is on by default in the provided :code:`Scanner` functions, and a detailed warning (including possible solutions) is produced if possibly problematic graph features occur, but for the sake of user customisation, experimentation and debugging, support for each can be turned off separately by setting the :code:`Scanner`-s' :code:`check_necessity` and/or :code:`check_sufficiency` arguments to :code:`False` (either when constructing the :code:`GSM` or individually at each :code:`GSM.step` call).
+Use of necessity and sufficiency attributes is on by default in the provided :code:`Scanner` functions, and a detailed warning is produced if possibly problematic graph features occur, but for the sake of user customisation, experimentation and debugging, support for each can be turned off separately by setting the :code:`Scanner`-s' :code:`check_necessity` and/or :code:`check_sufficiency` arguments to :code:`False` (either when constructing the :code:`GSM` or individually at each :code:`GSM.step` call).

-(The warning will appear if required and containes more details, but the gist of the possible issue is that the presence of neither-necessary-nor-sufficient neighbours of a candidate node in the state does not protect against the absence of sufficient ones).
+(The warning will appear if required and contains more details, but the gist of the possible issue is that the presence of neither-necessary-nor-sufficient neighbours of a candidate node in the state does not protect against the absence of sufficient ones).